simzar/gowiki/README.md

 # gowiki
-Just playing out with golang
+Just playing out with golang.
+Source for completed https://golang.org/doc/articles/wiki/ tutorial with the additional tasks.